Denaʼina language

 Of the total Denaʼina population of about 900 people, only 75–95 members still speak Denaʼina.
 James Kari has done extensive work on the language since 1972, including his edition with Alan Boraas of the collected writings of Peter Kalifornsky in 1991.
 Joan M. Tenenbaum also conducted extensive field research on the language in the 1970s.

-Ethnonym
+Name

 The word Denaʼina is composed of the dena, meaning 'person' and the human plural suffix ina.
 While the apostrophe which joins the two parts of this word ordinarily indicates a glottal stop, most speakers pronounce this with a diphthong, so that the second syllable of the word rhymes with English 'nine' (as in the older spelling Tanaina).

+Geographic distribution

+Denaʼina is spoken in the region of south-central Alaska surrounding Cook Inlet.

+Current status

+There are about 1,000 Denaʼina people.
+As of 2007, there are 75–90 speakers, and in 1970 there were only 10 speakers of the Kenai dialect.